getsolus/help-center-docs/docs/user/hardware/peripherals/midi-keyboard.md

    | `qjackctl`        | A controller for the JACK audio server            |
    | `fluid-soundfont` | An open source soundfont to use with `fluidsynth` |

-   You can install the packages with Gnome Software, Discover, or the following command:
+   You can install the packages through Discover (Solus Plasma), GNOME Software, or by running the following command:

    ```bash
    sudo eopkg it qsynth qjackctl fluid-soundfont